 You’ve spent the afternoon trying to get from Carnaby to Cambridge Circus without getting hopelessly lost.
 You’re tired, and while your heart says ‘beer’, your stomach says ‘prawn toast’.
 What to do?
 First of all, probably consider what life choices led you to crave prawn toast and beer when you’re tired.
 Second, hit The Duck and Rice, where there’s a plush looking ‘pub’ downstairs with massive vats of Pilsner Urquell lying around for the freshest pours, and small plates of dim sum on the menu.
 Upstairs, there’s a sleek dining room serving upmarket takes on Cantonese dishes that’s good for group hangs and low-key dates, assuming you know other people that eat like you.

 Kiln is one of the best places to eat Thai food in London, and certainly in central London.
 Is it authentic?
 Probably not.
 Is it good?
 Oh yeah.
 Everything’s cooked in an open kitchen in front of the ground-floor bar, so you can get an eyeful of action while you wait with a beer or cocktail.
-It can get busy as the best places in Soho do (get there early if you can), but we can emphatically say that the food’s worth it.
+It can get busy as as all the best places in Soho do (get there early if you can), but we can emphatically say that the food’s worth it.
 A lot of it is sharing-style, so get a couple of drinks while ordering a few dishes to split.
 The lamb and cumin skewers and smoked sausage are very good, and the Burmese-style curry is indecently tasty.
 There are tables downstairs for 4-6 that you can book in advance if there are a few of you.

 For going big in Soho, Bob Bob Ricard gets our vote every time.
 The restaurant’s been put together in such a way as to make the entire evening unforgettable, from the over-the-top Art Deco room and completely, unnecessarily opulent food, to all the moneyed-up Londoners and glamourpusses it attracts.
-The food’s memorable because we don’t often eat these French and British classics (a very good Beef Wellington, Boeuf Bourguignon) paired with upscale Russian dishes (SO MUCH CAVIAR), but it’s all very enjoyable and in the best possible taste.
+The food’s memorable because we don’t often eat these French and British classics (a very good Beef Wellington, Boeuf Bourguignon) paired with upscale Russian dishes (there’s so much caviar), but it’s all very enjoyable and in the best possible taste.
 You will take a thousand selfies here, drunkenly bash the ‘press for champagne’ button at least a couple of times, and stumble out into the night all the better for it.

 Just like your favourite friend with benefits, eating out in Soho is all about keeping it casual.
 If you’re looking for fancy fine dining, go to Mayfair.
 Having said that, Social Eating House is excellent for fine dining-style food in relaxed surroundings.
 What arrives on the plate might look more like visual art than something to eat, but once you pop it in your mouth, you’ll be happy.